MrW0r57/MrW0r57.github.io/_posts/2020-05-26-networking-tools-and-utilities-2-2.md

   - Networking tools and utilities
 comments: true
 ---
-## Usage of wireshark,tcpdump,tshark
+## Usage of Wireshark,tcpdump,tshark

 ## Introduction

-_**In this blog post we will wireshark, tcpdump, tshark and their high level usage.**_
+_**In this blog post we will Wireshark, tcpdump, tshark, and their high-level usage.**_

 ## Sniffing

-Sniffing is the process of capturing and monitoring network packets transmission over a network connection.
+Sniffing is the process of capturing and monitoring network packets transmitted over a network connection.
 We can perform sniffing using tools like wireshark, tshark, tcpdump, etc.

 ## Spoofing

-Spoofing is type of attack when an individual is able to modify packets between the transmission of two or more users.
+Spoofing is a type of attack when an individual can modify packets between the transmission of two or more users.
 Its an attacker's approach to gain unauthorized access to a user's system or information by pretending to be the user.

 ## Wireshark

-Wireshark is network analysis tool which lets you interactively browse packet data from a live network or from a previously saved capture file
+Wireshark is a network analysis tool which lets you interactively browse packet data from a live network or a previously saved capture file

-Parrot has inbuilt wireshark installed, you can run it using terminal
+Parrot has inbuilt Wireshark installed, you can run it using terminal
 ~~~
 # wireshark -h